Koredotcom/android-kore-sdk/README.md

 ## Kore SDK for Android

-Kore offers a suite of platform-specific SDKs, including this Android SDK, designed to streamline the integration of Kore Bots' chat capabilities into your custom applications.
+Kore offers a suite of platform-specific SDKs, including this Android SDK, designed to streamline the integration of Kore Bot's chat capabilities into your custom applications.
 These SDKs provide convenient client libraries, allowing you to embed our Kore chat widget with just a few lines of code.
 This empowers your end-users to interact with your applications using natural language.

 ## Kore Android SDK for Developers